geekonamotorcycle/sysadmins-grimoires/scripts/firewall/routeros/README.md

-# list-ethernet-ports-v7.rsc
+# Router OS 7 Scripts

+## Scripts

-## 📄 Description
+## List Interface

 `list-ethernet-ports-v7.rsc` is a MikroTik RouterOS script designed to provide a comprehensive summary of all Ethernet interfaces on devices running RouterOS 7+.
 The script retrieves essential details for each Ethernet port, including MAC address, running status, speed, MTU, RX/TX bytes, and bridge membership.
+This should help me, a newbie, get oriented in a new routerOS install.

-### 🔧 Features
+### List Interface - Features

 - Displays the following attributes for each Ethernet port:
   - Port name